rust-lang/rust-wiki-backup/Unsafety-draft.md

 ### Things that are currently considered unsafe

-* Anything that can cause segfaults, invalid reads (memory unsafety)
+* Anything that can cause segfaults (memory unsafety)
+* Reads of undefined memory (http://llvm.org/docs/LangRef.html#undefined-values), even for plain old data
 * Anything that can create invalid utf8 strings
 * Anything that can invoke undefined behavior (ptr::offset)
 * Data races